Gumby brought his freshly DIB painted Tacoma out to compete and show off his Vault wheels.

 Be on the lookout for more on First Blood, the Sadistic Iron Werks built Tacoma.

-Ekstensive's Tacoma and their model, Stacy, made their way into the Air Zenith booth where they drew a crowd all week.
+Ekstensive's Tacoma and their model, Stacy, made their way into the Air Zenith booth where

 You know it's SEMA time when your buddies, who work at the shops, are going crazy to finish those last-minute details on their trucks.
 When I know SEMA is around the corner, I usually do a couple of things.
 First, I start saving money, because everything in Las Vegas is expensive.
 And second, I go out and buy a new pair of comfortable walking shoes that I break-in in November.
 Why?
 Because walking around three huge buildings to look at thousands of products, hundreds of vehicles, and the newest minitrucks is killer on my feet.
 Yeah, you've probably heard that before, and read that before, but unless you've been there, then you have no idea how true it is.

 This year, SEMA was no different than previous years.
 It was huge.
 So big that they actually overflowed some of it to the old parking lots.
 As if it wasn't hard to find parking before, now you should expect to walk twice as far, or pay twice as much.

 Still, a bigger SEMA means more to see and more to do.
 As always, the rock crawling was a huge success.
 For two years in a row, Overhaulin's booth has been very popular, as well.
 You can watch while they transform somebody's car from junk to show-stopper during the whole week of SEMA.